tradingwheels/tradingwheels.github.io/index.md

 3. Competition begins Monday and winners are determined on Friday.
 The participant with the highest “return” is the winner of the week.
 Return = profit earned on the $5000 investment.
 For example, if you end with $5021 on your portfolio at the end of the week, $21 is your return.

 **A few things to note:**
-* Participants must send their submissions before 9 AM EST Monday (i.e. before the markets open for the week of competition) to participate in a given week
+* Participants must send their submissions before 9 AM EST Monday (i.e. before the markets open) to participate in a given week

 * At least 95% of the portfolio must be stocks i.e. only 5% or less can be cash